CharlesLenk/scad-export/README.md

 1. Configures the list of files to export, and the folder structure.
 2. Invokes the `export()` function to run the export logic.

-The parts to export and folder structure are defined using Python.
-An example of how to configure parts and folders is available in the [example project](https://github.com/CharlesLenk/scad-export-example?tab=readme-ov-file#export_examplepy).
+The files to export and folder structure are defined using Python.
+An example of how to configure the files and folders is available in the [example project](https://github.com/CharlesLenk/scad-export-example?tab=readme-ov-file#export_examplepy).

-The supported exportable types are below.
+The supported file types are below.
 Click the links to see the full parameters for each type.

-* [Folder](#folder) - Contains Models, Drawings, Images, and Folders.
-The folder structure of the exported files will follow the folder structure configured in your export script.
-All other exportable types must be contained in at least one folder.
 * [Model](#model) - Supports exporting 3D models to the 3MF or STL formats.
 * [Drawing](#drawing) - Supports exporting a 2D OpenSCAD project to the DXF format.
 * [Image](#image) - Supports exporting an image of a model to the PNG format.

+All other file types must be contained in at least one folder.

+* [Folder](#folder) - Contains Models, Drawings, Images, and Folders.
+The folder structure of the exported files will follow the folder structure configured in your export script.

 To configure defaults for all types or other export-level settings like the number of threads to use, see the [ExportConfig documentation](#exportconfig).

-After defining the exportables and folder structure, your export script should call the `export()` function with your parts and folders as an argument like in the [example](https://github.com/CharlesLenk/scad-export-example/blob/main/export_example.py#L38).
+After defining the exportables and folder structure, your export script should call the `export()` function with your files and folders as an argument like in the [example](https://github.com/CharlesLenk/scad-export-example/blob/main/export_example.py#L38).

 ## Running